The Strange World of Planet X (film): Plot

-In the midst of this growing threat to the world's safety, a mysterious "Mr. Smith" (Martin Benson) arrives in the village.
+In the midst of this growing threat to the world's safety, a mysterious "Mr. Smith" arrives in the village.
 He is well-spoken, with little knowledge of ordinary life, but a great deal of knowledge about magnetic fields, while offering strong opinions about the dangerous experiments that Dr. Laird is conducting.
 Murray is positive that he is a spy, but Graham and Dupont decide that there is less threat from him than from the obstinate Dr. Laird, who plans on continuing his risky work.
 Even with "Mr. Smith"'s dire warnings, the forest adjacent to the village is soon swarming with gigantic insects and other mutated monsters.
 Graham's and Dupont's best efforts fail to stop Dr. Laird, and so they alert the authorities to investigate and send in the military.
 Later, when leaving the laboratory, Dupont is threatened by the encroaching monsters and becomes trapped in the web of a giant spider.
 The army arrives in time and is able to destroy all the mutations, saving her life.

 "Mr. Smith" reveals to Graham that he is an alien from another world (withholding its name).
 Later, Graham explains to Dupont, Murray, and Cartwright that "Mr. Smith" is actually an alien emissary from a "Planet X", while also informing them that Laird has gone mad and plans to continue his dangerous experiments.
 "Mr. Smith" explains that his mission is to warn humanity of the likelihood that Earth's orbit will be destabilized if the magnetic experiments will continue.
 They are already a threat to "Planet X", having caused the crash on Earth of one of their flying saucers.
 "Mr. Smith" is asked to help stop Dr. Laird, but being an emissary, he is at first reluctant.
 However, now faced with a continued threat, he agrees.
 They quickly leave and go back to stop Dr. Laird, who has already started up his equipment.
 "Mr. Smith" in the meantime has summoned his flying saucer using a hand-held device, positioning it directly above the laboratory.
 It fires down multiple rays that obliterate the building.
 With the coming disaster averted, the alien says his goodbyes to Graham and Dupont and walks to the landed saucer.
 It quickly becomes just an oval of light ascending into the night sky.